bitsofcotton/conv_check/README.md

 # Bugs
 If the accuracy or parameter configuration is not valid for the problem to be solved, the feasibility that this program checks will be bugly, If original problem is good scaled and extended little, it rarely happens.
+And, when we're gaining optimal value, in the parameter initialize function, we assume the largest ratio of optimal value and variable upper (lower) bound.
+So if we gained seems to be not optimal, please configure the parameters.

 # Parameters
 We shall configure the parameters in LP<T>::LP() in konbu.hh.